My time volunteering

 I did not last long in the UK.
 I went to the Crown Agents in Millbank, filled out an application to join the Hong Kong Police, was later interviewed and accepted as a Probationary Inspector and was on a plane with other new recruits on 6th January 1967, just in time for another Confrontation, this time the communist insurgency inspired by Mao's Cultural Revolution.

-Here I served until 30th June 1997, choosing early retirement rather than another five years service under PRC sovereignty.
-I found work in the Home Office for a while, then became self-employed in the security industry before returning to Hong Kong where I still reside with my wife of 50 years and two rescued dogs.
+Here I served in what in 1969 became the Royal Hong Kong Police Force until 30th June 1997, choosing early retirement rather than another five years service under PRC sovereignty.
+I found work in the Home Office for a while, then became self-employed in the security industry before returning to Hong Kong where I still reside with my wife of 53 years and two rescued dogs.

 Jalan Dato Abang Indeh